Sweet Chili Pork Bowls

 with Bell Pepper & Candied Peanuts

 Forget takeout: The path to sweet-and-savory dinner bliss is only 30 minutes away!
 In this recipe, pork, pepper, and onion are coated in a sumptuous sweet chili sauce, and peanuts are transformed into the perfect crunchy topping.
 Everything comes together over a bed of fluffy rice.
 The results?
-A symphony of flavors and textures so delicious, you might just lick the plate.
+A symphony of flavors and textures so delicious, you might just lick the bowl.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.